bebac/musciteer/readme.md

 Building The Web interface
 --------------------------

-The web interface is a statically build ruby/opal application using the Inesita framework.
+The web interface is a statically build ruby/opal application using the maquette.js virtual dom library.
 To build you will need ruby.
 Personally I use rbenv and ruby 2.3, but I expect any recently new ruby version will do.

 To isntall

 ```sh
 cd opal; bundle install